 Roman, lavender and ancient glory

 Your little home, the Caprice or the MS Estello, chugs leisurely across the Rhone and its side channels as you cycle through the beautiful countryside of the Camargue and Provence.
 Your cycle route leads through bike paths and small roads, through lonely landscapes, lavender fields, vineyards, karstic stone landscapes and pretty Provencal villages.
-Highlights of this bike tour are certainly such important cities as Saintes Marie de la Mer, Arles and Avignon.
+Highlights of this bike tour are certainly such important cities as Arles and Avignon as well as the roman bridge Pont du Gard.
 On the optional guided daily stages or individually you will discover a rich nature, flamingos, wild horses and will understand why Van Gogh liked to paint this landscape.

 The Caprice offers a total of 11 cabins divided into 2 double cabins (bed 1,90m x 1,40m), 8 twin cabins (beds 1,90m x 0,80m) and 1 single cabin.
 The 7-8 m² cabins with 3 opening portholes are all air-conditioned and have an en-suite shower room.
 The air-conditioned lounge is comfortably furnished with adjoining salon with nice bar.
 The total of 10 windows let in plenty of natural light.
 Here you will find free internet access.
 The sundeck with seats and fixed awning invites you to linger and enjoy beautiful hours on board.